Same-day peptide prescription questions

 These points are educational and do not replace medical advice.
 A licensed clinician should review individual history, medications, risks, and state-specific availability before treatment.

-Does licensed clinician review happen before any prescription decision or shipment?
+Does licensed clinician review happen before any prescription decision, medication charge, pharmacy dispensing, or shipment?

 Can the clinician decline, delay, change, or refer care if fast approval is not appropriate?